 Proven Results page to see how parents rate our school.

-Are there opportunities to meet other FLVS Full Time families?
+Are there opportunities to meet other FLVS Full Time families in Florida?

 Yes.
 FLVS Full Time understands the importance of students and parents interacting with others in the program and in the community.
 We facilitate numerous activities, online and in person.
 Our school staff plans field trips, special projects, and group meetings with other families in your area.
 Our online discussion groups and private email system allow you to communicate with other FLVS Full Time students and parents.